dodeeric/json-files-ingestion-into-astra-vector-db/README.md

 - If the collection does not exist, it will be created.
 - Go to https://astra.datastax.com to display the collection (json items and vectors).
-- The `JSONLoader` class from the `langchain_community.document_loaders` library is designed to load data from JSON files into Document objects.
+- The `JSONLoader` class from the `langchain_community.document_loaders` library is designed to load data from JSON files into LangChain Document objects.
 This is particularly useful in contexts where structured JSON data needs to be transformed into a format that's more conducive to processing or analysis, typically in natural language processing (NLP) or data retrieval applications.